-Country Health Connect offers a wide range of community, services to support you or your loved one to stay well and independent in your community.
+Country Health Connect offers a wide range of community, in-home and residential aged care services to support you or your loved one to stay well and independent in your community.
 If you need help with everyday tasks or want to discuss other aged care service options, Country Health Connect can support you.